sequenceiq/slider/src/site/markdown/rolehistory.md

 ### RoleList

-A list mapping role to int enum is needed to index NodeEntry elements in the ClusterNode arrays.
+A list mapping role to int enum is needed to index NodeEntry elements in the NodeInstance arrays.
 Although such an enum is already implemented in the Hoya Providers, explicitly serializing and deserializing it would make the persistent structure easier to parse in other tools, and resilient to changes in the number or position of roles.